 - Let’s say one year later, the vBUSD/BUSD rate has gone up to 0.0215.
 That would mean your 49019 vBUSD is now worth 1021.5 BUSD (1000 * 0.0215) – an increase of 21.5 BUSD.

 One of the benefits of vTokens is that they are transferable and continue to earn interest regardless of where they are held.
 However, remember that vTokens determine the Borrow Limit of the wallet they reside in.
 Meaning a transfer of vTokens could lead to liquidation scenarios.
 We expect to see more use cases for vTokens as the Binance Smart Chain ecosystem grows.
+Be sure to read through my thoughts on best platforms for crypto spot and futures trading.

 That’s all you need to know for now!
 We will continue to update this guide as more Venus Protocol features go live.